Mercedes GLE SUV - MPG, running costs & CO2

 The latest GLE is a step forwards in economy over its predecessor, but will still be costly to run

 Charged with representing Mercedes in the large SUV sector until well into this decade, the GLE has to represent a considerable step forward from its predecessor when it comes to economy and emissions.
 However, while incremental fuel economy improvements have been made, no Mercedes GLE stands out as being particularly inexpensive to run or maintain.
-The GLE 350 de plug-in hybrid is the exception, with an official figure of 403.6mpg, but this figure is largely academic unless you regularly keep the battery topped up and only drive short distances.
-Once the battery is depleted, the fuel consumption figure tumbles.
+The GLE 350 de plug-in hybrid is the exception, with an official figure of 353.1mpg, but this figure is largely academic unless you regularly keep the battery topped up and only drive short distances.
+Once the battery is depleted, the fuel consumption figure tumbles and you’re likely to see fuel consumption of 35-40mpg.

 Mercedes GLE MPG & CO2

 Besides the PHEV, the most economical model in the range is the 2.0-litre, four-cylinder diesel GLE 300 d.
-Mercedes claims it'll return up to 37.2mpg but also emits more than 200g/km of CO2 when 20-inch alloy wheels are fitted, putting it in the highest BiK band.
-The GLE 350 d and GLE 400 d use a 3.0-litre, six-cylinder in two different states of tune, which are good for up to 37mpg and 34mpg respectively.
+Mercedes claims it'll return up to 44.8mpg but also emits more than 170g/km of CO2 when 20-inch alloy wheels are fitted, putting it in the highest BiK band.
+The GLE 400 d uses a 3.0-litre, six-cylinder diesel engine and is capable of 35.8mpg.
+The lower-powered GLE is slightly more economical, but a little slower, than the entry-level BMW X5 diesel, but the X5 xDrive40d is more frugal than the GLE 400 d.

-With prices that start considerably in excess of £40,000, every GLE will cost £475 per year in road tax until the sixth occasion that your annual road fund license needs renewal, whereupon it will drop to £150 per year.
+With prices that start considerably in excess of £40,000, every GLE will cost over £500 per year in road tax until the sixth occasion that your annual road fund licence needs renewing, whereupon it will drop to the standard rate per year.

 As a big, expensive and relatively powerful SUV, no GLE is likely to have you celebrating cheap insurance quotes.
 Even the entry-level GLE 300 d diesel has been rated group 44 for insurance by the Association of British Insurers (ABI).
 The petrol-fuelled GLE 450, meanwhile, is rated in group 47.
 The six-cylinder diesels occupy groups 47 and 48, but we always recommend you seek a quote before buying a new car.